All Episodes

 And aren't there similar stories of Russia supporting the Sandinistas?

-Daniel Ortega's back in Nicaraguan.
+Daniel Ortega's back in Nicaragua.

-Nobody's got the guess.
+Nobody's got the guns.

 What if he wants to put it back and include Cuba and maybe even Venezuela?